About this Policy

 We may, from time to time, use Personal Information for other purposes where it would be reasonably expected by you or if permitted by the Privacy Act, including to effect or enforce a transaction, procuring legal, accounting and auditor’s advice and advice from other consultants.
 We may also disclose your Personal Information in circumstances where we are compelled by other Australian laws or a court of law to do so.

 We may also (for reward) use and share aggregate or non-personally identifying information about clients for market analysis, marketing or other purposes.
+This may include clinical photographs of skin lesions for display on our website and/or other educational and/or marketing materials.

 In the event that we sell our business, or engage in a transfer, mergers, restructure or change of control or other similar transactions, customer information (containing Personal Information) is generally one of the business assets that forms part of the transaction.
 Your Personal Information may be subject to such transfer.
 In the unlikely event of insolvency, Personal Information may be transferred to a trustee or debtor in possession and then to a subsequent purchaser.